acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 Supreme Court: The court where cases involving felonies are heard.

-surcharge: A payment of money that is required upon conviction.
+surcharge: A payment of money to the court that is required upon conviction.

 surrebuttal: The stage of the trial when a party may offer evidence in response to rebuttal evidence.